TanStack/form/README.md

 ```

 ## Custom Input Example
 Creating custom form inputs is extremely simple.
-This is a quick example of how to wrap the [React-Select](https://github.com/JedWatson/react-select) component:
+This is a quick example of how to wrap the <a href="https://github.com/JedWatson/react-select" target="\_parent">React-Select</a> component:
 ```javascript
 // formReactSelect.js